Two Weeks in Spain Road Trip Itinerary

 A hand-bound notebook with Moorish designs now holds the different versions of the itinerary for our Spain road trip, lists of must-see places, as well as historical and geographical notes, which Sinan and I shared and discussed over a glass of wine several times over.
 As project Ilinca-Yagmur 2017 took precedence over long road trips, I am still making my way through the reading list and enjoying the books-dream component of our Spain project.
-The nice thing about it is that I can change the route of our trip every time I come across a new informative website, or I read a new book.
+The nice thing about it is that I can change the route of our trip every time I come across a new informative website, a rundown of Spain’s most famous landmarks, or I read a new book.
 Stay tuned for changes, or simply hit me with your suggestions, I would love to hear from you!

 Last year, Dan Brown’s latest novel ORIGIN was published, and as I am a big fan, I do have to add it to the reading list.
 In earnest, I have not read through it yet, although I did start it during our trip to the Slovenian Alps.
 I am just now finding the motivation to get over the slow start and give it another chance.
 The second addition is a masterpiece, a gripping portrait of Spain during the Civil War, In the Night of Time is a must read before any visit to Spain.